Affrilachia: History

 African Americans, including those who identify as Affrilachian, have had a significant impact on the sound of Appalachian music over the years.
-The start of African American influence on Appalachian music began when individuals were forcefully brought from West Africa to the United States and put into slavery.
+The start of African American influence on Appalachian music began when individuals were forcefully brought from West Africa to the United States put into slavery.
 Along with West African enslaved musicians came various stringed instruments made from gourds, such as the ngoni, that would later become the banjo, an instrument that is common in Appalachian music.
-The enslaved West African musicians played stringed instruments using a unique picking technique called “clawhammer”, which has become a popular banjo style in the Appalachian region.
+Often associated with Appalachian and Old-Time music, other iconic Affrilachian instruments include the washboard and the washtub bass.

 African Americans continued to influence Appalachian music on plantations, where work songs and spirituals were frequently sung, and into the 19th and early 20th centuries.
 By this time, string music began to be associated with minstrelsy and black-face performances, so African American musicians distanced themselves from it.
 Some modern string bands, however, such as the now-disbanded Carolina Chocolate Drops, have worked to reclaim Appalachian music for the Affrilachian community.
 With members including Rhiannon Giddens and Dom Flemons, the Carolina Chocolate Drops won a Grammy for Best Traditional Folk Album in 2011.

+The banjo

+The banjo is fundamental to Affrilachian music and culture, being used in a variety of secular and religious music genres.
+The banjo has its origins in Africa, the name coming possibly from a corruption of Mandinka banjul, Kimbundu mbanza, or Spanish bandore.
+The enslaved West African musicians played stringed instruments using a unique picking technique called "clawhammer", which has become a popular banjo style in the Appalachian region, as well as important in Old-time music.
+Fusional instruments of the banjo with others instruments also exist, including: the ganjo, the banjolele, the dulcijo, the banjolin, the banjocello, and the banjeaurine.

+Affrilachian fiddling

+Affrilachians developed their own style of fiddling, dating back to at least the seventeenth century, which many of its features European-derived, African-derived, or local innovations.
+Uniquely Affrilachian fiddling and performance is built upon many techniques, including off-beat phrasing, "bended" notes, and greater emphasis on percussion, among other features.

+Affrilachian jazz

+Affrilachian jazz is a sub-genre of Jazz.
+Affrilachian jazz is not one unified body, but several distinct styles; styles include one based in Knoxville and Chattanooga, and another centered around Asheville into Winston-Salem.